Mcronk/Preprocess/README.md

 Will automatically re-run on each save of preProcess.js
 dev: npm run dev

-check fileType
-  if(audioType)
-  //check audioformat
-    -->prompt user to adjust format.
-  //check audiosampling
-    -->prompt user to adjust sampling
-  //check filesize
-    -->prompt user to split into pieces

-  //prompt user to send to STT
-    -->STT options
-  //prompt user to send to translate
-    -->rest of pipeline

-not Audio?
-END

-//checks audio size, duration, sample rate, file format.
-Advises how those will need to be adjusted
-//Preprocessing checks for each of those and makes the necessary changes so STT will accept the file including audio extraction from video files.
+Commands:

-check       (-c)   Checks for STT compatibility on audio file size, duration, sample rate, and MIMEtype. preprocess  (-p)   Augments files or directories of files for STT compatibility on audio file size, duration, sample rate, and MIMEtype. split       (-s)   Splits audio files over 100MB and outputs the resulting paths.
+check       (-c)   Checks for STT compatibility on audio file size, duration, sample rate, and MIMEtype. preprocess  (-)   Augments files or directories of files for STT compatibility on audio file size, duration, sample rate, and MIMEtype. split       (-s)   Splits audio files over 100MB and outputs the resulting paths.